Monday, March 4th, 2019 | 6 min read

 According to a report by McKinsey, US auto insurance brands that provide customers with consistently best-in-class experiences generate 2-4x more growth and 30% higher profitability than companies with an inconsistent customer focus.

 “Some executives may still see insurance as a low-engagement, disintermediated category,” the report states.
 “But leading carriers are delivering customer experiences that inspire loyalty and attract new customers frustrated by their experiences with their current carriers.”

 So, what does this best-in-class customer care look like?
 It’s personalized, cross-platform, and immediately accessible from customers’ preferred social channels.
 As Accenture found, 88% of insurance customers demand more personalization from providers and 52% want to be able to make a complaint online.

-Here are three insurance brands that already deliver superior customer care on social media.
+Here are four insurance brands that already deliver superior customer care on social media.

 Paris-based insurance company AXA understands the benefits of providing social care.
 As CEO Thomas Buberl said, “The key is to be where customers are.”

 After AXA France launched its customer care operation on Facebook Messenger, it saw 81% of questions on social media come through that channel, and reduced negative comments on the AXA France Facebook page by 53%.